On this page

 |---|---|---|

-| Instant Checkmate | Shows how your name appears in aggregated public records — address history, relative associations, court case index entries, and contact information compiled from multiple sources. | Seeing the full picture of your public record footprint across multiple states |
+| Instant Checkmate | Shows how your name appears in aggregated public records, including address history, relative associations, court case index entries, and contact information compiled from multiple sources | Seeing the full picture of your public record footprint across multiple states |

-| TruthFinder | Broader report format useful for reviewing how your prior state connections and historical address associations appear to someone conducting a thorough search. | When you have lived in multiple states and want to see the full historical picture |
+| TruthFinder | Broader report format useful for reviewing how your prior state connections and historical address associations appear to someone conducting a thorough search | When you have lived in multiple states and want to see the full historical picture |

 These services are not consumer reporting agencies.
 A self-search through these tools is for personal knowledge only and cannot substitute for an FCRA consumer report used for employment or tenant screening.